phoenixlai833/Joey-Phoenix/docs/configuration.md

 ---

 ### Conclusion
 You have successfully installed *EJS* and *Express.js*!
-That means the libraries are ready to be used in your project.
+That means the libraries are ready to be used in your project and you are ready to move on to the next step.

-❗ **CAUTION** : Do not delete or alter the package.json file!

 #### Congratulations!
 Continue to the next step and learn how to [Build the File Structure](step-2.md). 🚀